Canada’s 2025 G7 Summit

 Kananaskis, Alberta, Canada - June 15 to 17, 2025

-As a neighbouring city, Calgary is proud to welcome delegates, media, and guests from more than 20 countries and is supporting the summit through logistics, City services, and public safety coordination.
+As a neighbouring city, Calgary was proud to welcome delegates, media, and guests from more than 20 countries.
+Calgary supported the summit through logistics, City services and public safety coordination.

 Updates